sanderrouk/MCWebAssignment/README.md

 ### Additional info:
 The project uses Gradle as the build tool so it easily builds using the gradle wrapper.
 The database engine it uses is H2 because it is a local db and ties well with Spring.

+### What this project demonstrates:
+My ability to create a RESTful api and a backend framework with Java and Spring boot.
+My ability to create a frontend using a js framework such as AngularJS to work with that RESTful api.